RansomClark/healthcare-demo-backend/README.md

 	* POSTGRES_PASSWORD=root
 	* PORT=5432

-*Create an application.yml in main/resources with the following lines
+*Create an application.yml in main/resources with the following lines:

 spring:
   jpa:
     database: POSTGRESQL